Introduction to Amazon interviews

 Check out Understanding the Amazon Leadership Principles here

-Using the STAR method in Amazon interviews
+Using the STAR method to answer Amazon behavioral interview questions

 - [Situation] Describe the context you were in